-This unbeliever is missing the point.
-This person is assuming that “natural selection” would not also accept lies necessary for survival.
-In this system, evolution would still allow falsehoods for survival.
-Therefore, the evolved brain is susceptible to lies and falsehoods that deny reality.
+This thinking is missing an essential point by assuming that “natural selection” would not accept lies necessary for survival.
+Evolution would still allow falsehoods for survival.
+Therefore, one would expect the evolved brain is susceptible to lies and falsehoods that deny reality.
 No trial and error from others can attest truth and overcome lies if humanity evolved together to accept the same lies for survival.

 Second, the unbeliever tries to reason in the futility of one’s mind darkened in understanding, because they are harden and callous in heart by lewdness and sexual impurity (Eph 4:17–19; cf. Rom 1:18–28).
 The apostle Paul knew the philosophers in Athens were suppressing the truth (Rom 1:20).
 However, he reasoned about what is not true about God to present the ultimate truth that God will judge the world by a man giving assurance by raising Him from the dead.
 Paul’s reasoning brought everyone again back to the gospel of Jesus’s resurrection (Acts 17:30–31).

 The human mind cannot know anything without fallibility.
 Without the infallible and sinless nature of God as in Jesus Christ, no one can think rationally or know that they really know anything with certainty.
 Only with God can humanity rely on rational thinking to know what is true.
-Without God, people do not have the rational ability to know what is true either according to evolution or when evil works keeping one from seeing God’s light in Christ (John 3:19–21).
+Without God, people do not have the rational ability to know what is true either according to evolution or when evil keeps one from seeing God’s light in Christ (John 3:19–21).